Skip navigation

 Frozen shoulder

-Frozen shoulder is when the shoulder is painful and cannot move normally because of inflammation.
+Frozen shoulder is a condition in which the shoulder is painful and loses motion because of inflammation.

 Causes